descendsphere/route-render/BACKLOG.md

   - **[FEATURE] Remove Local Routes:** Add a "remove" button for routes stored in `localStorage`.
   - **[FEATURE] "No Route" Option:** Always include a "No Route" option at the top of the list, which is the default state.
 - **[FEATURE] Shareable URLs:** Implement logic to read a URL parameter (e.g., `?route=route_id`) to automatically load a specific pre-packaged or locally stored route on page load.

-## High Priority UI/UX

-- **[FIXED] Mobile Responsiveness:** Used CSS media queries to improve the layout on mobile devices.
-This includes making the side panel full-width and increasing the size of fonts and touch targets.
-Also added viewport meta tag and Cesium resolution scaling.
-- **[FEATURE] Custom Tour Controls:** Replace the small default Cesium animation widget with larger, custom-built UI controls (Play/Pause buttons, a progress bar/timeline) for a better mobile experience.
-- **[FIXED] Integrated Panel Toggle:** Reworked the collapsible panel so the entire header is clickable to toggle, and an icon (like a chevron) rotates to indicate state, instead of a separate button.

-## Medium Priority UI/UX

-- **[FIXED] Global Camera Distance:** Added a "Distance" slider that adjusts the camera distance for all applicable camera strategies (Top-Down, Overhead, First-Person), not just one.
-- **[FIXED] Logarithmic Sliders:** Implemented a logarithmic scale for both the speed and camera distance sliders to provide better precision for smaller values.
-- **[REFACTOR] Consistent POI/Waypoint Labels:** Update the styling (font, background, color, offset) of POI and Waypoint labels to match the "Person" entity's label for a consistent look.

 ## Core Functionality Enhancements